 Queue, Qy is selected within the same device as Qx.
 A write to Qx cannot occur on this cycle because it is full, FF is LOW.
+No reads occur, REN is HIGH.

 Again, a write to Ox cannot occur on this cycle because it is full, FF is LOW.
 The FF flag updates after time twer to show that queue, Oy is not full.